musicero/musicero/README.md

-- 👋 Hi, I’m Oliver, your average ThinkPad user
+## **I'm Oliver, your average ThinkPad user**
-- :eyes Currently learning Rust, C++, C, Python and Lua.
+- 🌱 Currently learning Rust, C++, C, Python and Lua.
-- Interested in collaborating on unix stuff
+- 💞 Interested in collaborating on unix stuff

 <!---